ilias-ec/GKGF-1/README.md

 - If there is a slight variation of temperature/humidity in the original measurements which will be received after commencing the programme (approximately 60 sec) we assume that somebody will be in proximity to Astro-Pi and a greeting message (Hi!) will be displayed in the 8x8 led display. <br>
+<i>Secondary: </i> <br>
+- From Newton's Second Law and gravitational force it is evident that ISS speed is given by the formula u=sqrt(G*m/R), where: G=6,67428×10^−11 (Nm^2/kg^2) - Gravitational constant, m=5.972*10^24 Kg - mass of Earth, R=(Radius of Earth + altitude of ISS). <br>
+- In calculating the Earth radius we take into consideration ISS latitude. <br>
+- We use http://celestrak.com/NORAD/elements/stations.txt (NORAD Two-Line Element Sets) - we would appreciate it if you notified the 2 lines from NORAD TLE at the beginning of our programme BEFORE putting it into practice (lines 23 & 24 in our python code with name GKGF_1.py). <br>
+- Calculation centripetal and centripetal acceleration (mass of ISS=419455 Kg). <br>
+- Calculating rotation period of ISS around the Earth. <br>
+- Storing of timestamp, latitude (in decimal format), longitude (in decimal format) and altitude of ISS (in meters) in separate file from the one with the sensor measurements. <br>

 <b>Reference about our missions:</b> <br>
 www.celestrak.com/NORAD/elements/stations.txt <br>